 Malbork castle or Gdansk castle?

 Before coming to Gdansk, you may have heard about Gdansk castle.
-There used to be a castle in Gdansk, indeed, but it was demolished in XVth century, shortly after Teutonic Knight surrendered and left the town.
-Now the only remains of the castle in Gdansk is brick wall by Motlawa river, in Wartka Street.
+There used to be a castle in Gdansk, indeed, but it doesn’t exist anymore.
+It was built shortly after Teutonic Knights took over the city.
+Gdansk castle was much smaller than the Malbork Castle, but it was enough to keep control over the city and ships entering the harbour.
+Gdansk castle was demolished in XVth century by Gdansk citizens, shortly after Teutonic Knight surrendered and left the town.
+Now the only remains of the castle in Gdansk is the swan Tower and the brick wall by Motlawa river, in Wartka Street,

 Invited to Poland in 1228, Teutonic Knights rose in power in northern Poland during the so-called “Christianization” of pagan tribes.
-In 1280 they started to build a castle in Malbork, which after a couple of phases was finally finished in XVth century.
-It became a capital city of Teutonic Knights’ lands and the headquarters of the grandmasters.
+In 1280, they started to build a Malbork Castle, which after a couple of phases was finally finished in XVth century.
+The Castle in Malbork became a capital city of Teutonic Knights’ lands and the headquarters of the grandmasters.
 Poland took over the castle in 1457, and until 1772 it served as a kings’ residence.
-Since then the castle was being devastated, and although it underwent reconstructions before the Second World War, the original shape was never restored.
+Since then Malbork castle was being devastated, and although it underwent reconstructions before the Second World War, the original shape was never restored.

 During the liberation of Malbork in 1945, the castle was part of the resistance line of German soldiers.
-It resulted in about 50% destruction, and the authorities considered to demolish the remains.
+It resulted in about 50% destruction, and the authorities considered demolishing the remains.
 Instead, the process of reconstruction started, that lasts until today.
-In 1997 Teutonic Knight’s medieval castle in Malbork was placed on Unesco World Heritage List.
+In 1997 Malbork Castle was placed on UNESCO World Heritage List.

 Malbork Castle Museum